icebob/moleculer-java-site/docs/services.md

 Such Annotations are passed as a key-value pair.
 The third Annotation (the `@MultiValue`) contains more values.
 Such Annotations are converted into a JSON structures by the ServiceBroker.
+It is important to note that only Annotations with a `RetentionPolicy` value of `RUNTIME` will be available in the Service Descriptor
+(for example, `@SuppressWarnings` is not visible on remote nodes because it is not a `RUNTIME` Annotation).

 ```java
 @Name("service")